basekit/docs.basekit.com/getting-started/local-development.md

    * You can work on your site without worrying about having an internet connection.
    * It saves you time.
 Think of it like a live web server, only now you can work on your own machine without having to constantly upload and download files.
 A local server finds your content locally (from your hard drive), requiring no waiting for uploading and downloading.

-4. ## Download the Local Template Viewer
+4. ## Download the Template Development Kit
-   [ Download the Template Viewer](http://basekit-tdk.s3.amazonaws.com/tdk-stable.zip) and unzip it.
+   [ Download the Template Development Kit](http://basekit-tdk.s3.amazonaws.com/tdk-stable.zip) and unzip it.
 We recommend creating a new folder at the root of your machine, something like 'Sites' next to your Documents folder.

    {% include button.html link="http://basekit-tdk.s3.amazonaws.com/tdk-stable.zip" text="Download Current Stable Version" icon="cloud-download" %} (stable)